Catering: Mobile catering

 A mobile caterer serves food directly from a vehicle, cart or truck which is designed for the purpose.
 Mobile catering is common at outdoor events such as concerts, workplaces, and downtown business districts.
 Mobile catering services require less maintenance costs when compared with other catering services.
 Mobile caterers may also be known as food trucks in some areas.
 Mobile catering is popular throughout New York City, though sometimes can be unprofitable.
 Ice cream vans are a familiar example of a catering truck in Canada, the United States and the United Kingdom.

 Canapé catering

 A canapé caterer serves canapés at events.
 They have become a popular type of food at events, Christmas parties and weddings.
 A canapé is a type of hors d'oeuvre, a small, prepared, and often decorative food, consisting of a small piece of bread or pastry.
 They should be easier to pick up and not be bigger than one or two bites.
 The bite-sized food is usually served before the starter or main course or alone with drinks at a drinks party.

+Canapes are small, elegant appetisers designed to be eaten in one or two bites, often showcasing both taste and aesthetic appeal.
+Unlike ordinary hors d’oeuvres, they are curated to make a statement, reflecting the sophistication and style of the event.